-EXISTING BUILDINGS AND RETROFIT
+AND RETROFIT

-The UK Green Building Council estimates that up to 95% of emissions from the built environment over the next 30 years could come from the buildings that exist today.
+EXISTING BUILDINGS and £108bn for non-domestic retrofit over the next 30 years.
+Previous CITB research has identified a skills deficit in the specialist skills needed to repair, The UK Green Building Council estimates that up to maintain and improve traditional buildings.
+Even 95% of emissions from the built environment over before taking the additional demand created by the next 30 years could come from buildings that the drive for Net Zero into account, we estimated that, in England, 7,000 workers will need to be either exist today. recruited or retrained to meet the demand for work on these older buildings.
 Most of the effort to decarbonise must therefore be focused on the energy efficiency retrofit of existing buildings.
-At least some retrofit work will be required on around 1.4 million residential and up to 100,000 non-residential buildings to reduce emissions over the next 30 years.
+At least some retrofit work will be required on around 27 million residential and two million non-residential buildings to reduce emissions over the next 30 years.
 Even with new ways of working, we will need to recruit, train and in some cases retrain large numbers of people to do the work.